Britain offers help to struggling home buyers

 Osborne also said the government was considering with the Bank of England ways to extend the Funding for Lending scheme, credited by housebuilders with helping to free up mortgage lending.

-In his budget, Osborne turned to the Bank to do more to help spur the stagnant economy, halved this year's growth forecast and vowed to stick with the government's austerity programme.
+In his budget, Osborne turned to the BoE to do more to help spur the stagnant economy, halved this year's growth forecast and vowed to stick with the government's austerity program.

 (Reporting by Brenda Goh; Editing by John Stonestreet)